Subpoened-peon/CS425FinalProject/README.md

 ## File/Folders Manifest

 - **`server.py`**:
+    This file implements a multithreaded chat server that allows clients to connect, set nicknames, and join or create channels for group communication.
+Each client is handled in a separate thread, enabling simultaneous interactions, while shared resources like client and channel data are protected using threading locks.
+The server supports commands like `/nick`, `/join`, `/leave`, and `/list`, facilitating channel management and message broadcasting, and includes idle timeout and graceful shutdown functionality.

 - **`client.py`**:
     This file handles many things related to the client.
 Things like the client's list of channels that they are joined to.
 Clients have these key things:
     - **`nickname`**: This is assigned to the client after the nickname command.
 Each client is unique beforehand.